Stanley E. Hunt Case Series

 Stanley E. Hunt Case Study 2012

-To say the least, this near northwest downtown area has exploded with student apartment development over the past twenty years.
-Probably the best known is the Smallwood development located just north of Eighth Street on College Avenue and the Tenth & College community located just south of this site starting at the corner of Tenth and College and expanding north and west.
+To say the least, areas near downtown have exploded with student apartment development over the past twenty years.
+Probably the best known is the Smallwood development located just north of Eighth Street on College Avenue and the Tenth & College community starting at the corner of Tenth and College and expanding north and west..